junxit/us-congress-bills-114/bill.md

 # H.R.
 2273

-> To amend the Colorado River Storage Project Act to authorize the use of the active capacity of the Fontenelle Reservoir.
+> To authorize the Secretary of the Interior to amend the Definite Plan Report for the Seedskadee Project to enable the use of the active capacity of the Fontenelle Reservoir.

 ## § 1.
 Authority to make entire active capacity of Fontenelle Reservoir available for use